JennEYoon/deep-learning/dlwp2/my-practice-2ed/readme.md

 Ran nb on Colab for Chp3, Chp2.
 Saved both back to Github with "Open in Colab" badge.
 Dan said he can present neural network, chp 3 stuff.

+#### Meetup DSML main group, Dec will be last online!
+Yeah!!!
+really tired with constant churn.